 Cradling a cute, adorable kid, fur as white as snow in Balik Pulau is a comforting experience.
-Tucked away in a hemlock of Sungai Pinang is the Saanen Dairy Goat Farm managed by the Mr. Ho Juan Aun and family.
+Tucked away in a hamlet of Sungai Pinang is the Saanen Dairy Goat Farm managed by Mr Ho Juan Aun and his family.

 Initially, Mr. Ho bought eight Saanen kids from Australia (although Swiss in origin) as a hobby, not knowing that in years to come, he would be managing 120-140 heads.
 Saanen goats are one of the larger dairy goat breeds.
 Their milk production is high and the butterfat content is at the lower end of the goat milk spectrum.
 The goats are highly productive churning out around 20 litres of fresh milk daily (60 litres during peak seasons).

 Migrating from China, Mr. Ho’s grandparents settled in Balik Pulau.
 Tilling the land planting vegetables and fruit trees, they managed to put food on the table.
 From such humble beginnings, they would be proud of what their grandson has achieved.
 Passion and hard work drove Mr. Ho and his wife to learn all that they possibly can about sustaining a productive and successful dairy farm.
 In 2005, they expanded the barn as well as the number of goats.
 By 2009, they had almost a hundred heads and became efficient in running the dairy farm.
 The next obvious step was to receive visitors.
 Up to this day, admission is free and they are happy to keep it that way.
 The Ho family is always at hand to greet visitors and provide information on the farm as well as the goats.